Lalaine Siruno MA, MSc

 8. Population, Development and Labour Economics

-In addition, Lalaine is looking more closely into the role of beliefs in migration and exploring the notion of what she calls "voluntary irregularity" in migration trajectories.
+In addition, Lalaine is looking more closely into the role of beliefs in migration and exploring the notion of what she calls "intentional" or "purposeful irregularity" in migration trajectories.
 The overarching objective of her research project is to elucidate a more nuanced and dynamic understanding of the relationship between (irregular) migration and human development.

 Lalaine has a bachelor's degree in Philosophy (magna cum laude) from the University of the Philippines - Diliman, a double master of arts in Applied Ethics from Linköping University and Utrecht University, and a master of science in the Governance of Migration and Diversity from Erasmus University Rotterdam (LDE programme with enrolment and courses in Leiden University, TU Delft and ISS-EUR).

 She has held research and/or teaching positions in various higher education institutions including the the University of the Philippines - Diliman, University of Oslo, and TU Delft.
 She has also been a visiting researcher at the Oxford Poverty and Human Development Initiative (OPHI), University of Oxford.

 MPP Theses Supervised (AY 2022-2023):